CityofToronto/bdit_data-sources/volumes/README.md

 - **Land use planning** : Traffic count data can be used to help city planners make decisions about zoning and land use patterns, such as determining the appropriate mix of commercial and residential development.
 - **Other uses of traffic data** include project and resource allocation programming;operations and emergency evacuation; capacity and congestion analysis; traffic forecasts; project evaluation; pavement design;  cost allocation studies; estimating the economic benefits of highways; preparing vehicle size and weight enforcement plans; freight movement activities; pavement and bridge management systems, etc.

+## **Open Data**

+### **King Street Pilot**

+For the King Street Transit Pilot, the below volume datasets were released.
+The first is [ATR counts](#automated-traffic-recorders-atrs) from before the start of the pilot, tagged to the City's Centreline layer, while the other two are from [Miovision](miovision) permanent count cameras and are georeferenced by intersection:

+- [King St. Transit Pilot - 2015 King Street Traffic Counts](https://open.toronto.ca/dataset/king-st-transit-pilot-2015-king-street-traffic-counts/) contains 15 minute aggregated ATR data collected during 2015 of various locations on King Street.
+[Here](sql/open_data-ksp_atr_2015.sql) is the SQL that generated that table.
+- [King St. Transit Pilot – Detailed Traffic & Pedestrian Volumes](https://open.toronto.ca/dataset/king-st-transit-pilot-detailed-traffic-pedestrian-volumes/) contains 15 minute aggregated [TMC](#turning-movement-counts-tmcs) data collected from [Miovision](volumes/miovision) readers during the King Street Pilot.
+The counts occurred at 31-32 locations at or around the King Street Pilot Area ([SQL](miovision\sql\open_data_views.sql)).
+- [King St. Transit Pilot - Traffic & Pedestrian Volumes Summary](https://open.toronto.ca/dataset/king-st-transit-pilot-traffic-pedestrian-volumes-summary/) is a monthly summary of the above data, only including peak period and east-west data ([SQL](miovision\sql\open_data_views.sql)).
+The data in this dataset goes into the [King Street Pilot Dashboard](https://www.toronto.ca/city-government/planning-development/planning-studies-initiatives/king-street-pilot/data-reports-background-materials/)